2 Data

 View(d)

-One advantage of this form of viewing the data is that you can view much data just by scrolling.
+One advantage of this form of viewing the data is that you can view the data just by scrolling.

 The separation of data from the instructions to process that data is a welcome benefit of R over Excel.
 You should, however, view your data on a regular basis in order to understand what you are analyzing.

-Instead of trying to fix a problem by guessing, first look at your data.
+Instead of when trying to fix a problem by guessing, first look at your data.

 A discrepancy between what you thought was your data and what actually is your data is often the source of an error trying to do a data analysis.